24 Things Your Garbage Collector Wants You to Know

 Yes, There Are Garbage Women

 They make up only a tiny percentage of our ranks.
 We think that’s probably because there just aren’t many women excited about the smell, the maggots, and the other not-so-pleasant aspects of being a garbage collector.
-Be sure you don’t leave these things outside and here’s how to stop your garbage can from blowing over in the wind.

 Your Trash Can Be Our Treasure